 Choose products that come packaging free

-We are always looking after ourselves (and we always should be, because we are amazing and deserve the best of everything!) but by buying our favourite moisturiser from Sasa or Bonjour every few weeks we are inadvertently contributing to the plastic waste problem whether we like it or not.
-Tubs, containers, even plastic jars all carry our goodies, but what we need to start doing is changing our choices from plastic packaging to natural packaging.
+We are always looking after ourselves (and we always should be, because we are amazing and deserve the best of everything!).
+However, buying our favourite moisturiser from Sasa or Bonjour every few weeks we are inadvertently contributing to the plastic waste problem whether we like it or not.
+Tubs, containers, even plastic jars all carry our goodies.
+What we need to start doing is changing our choices from plastic packaging to natural packaging.